FREQUENTLY ASKED QUESTIONS

 Carbon Offset Certification requires a company to calculate and justify the calculation of the GHG footprint.
 These justifications must be accurate and based on recognised methodologies and standards.
 A third-party independent assurance provider verifies the calculation as following good practice for the processes in question and the materiality of those justifications.

-We will assess the current perception of good practice in GHG calculation for specific industries through consultation with relevant industry experts e.g. data provenance and emission factors and for quality offsets as these are defined by the regional and global bodies developing these standards.
+COC will assess the current perception of good practice in GHG calculation for specific industries through consultation with relevant industry experts e.g. data provenance and emission factors and for quality offsets as these are defined by the regional and global bodies developing these standards.

 COC aims to provide certificates over the quality of GHG calculations and associated voluntary carbon offsets for specific commodity transactions, products or services.

-- reporting templates,
+• reporting templates,

-- policies and procedures for their teams to follow for GHG accounting
+• policies and procedures for their teams to follow for GHG accounting

-- automation solutions
+• automation solutions

-- offsetting strategies relevant to their corporate narrative
+• offsetting strategies relevant to their corporate narrative

 Carbon Offset Certification does not certify transactions or services based on all Environmental, Social and Governance issues related to a commodity, product or service’s life-cycle.
-It responds to the demand for carbon neutral supply chains by measuring and offsetting GHG emissions and associated Land Use Change impacts.
+It responds to the demand for carbon offset supply chains by calculating and offsetting GHG emissions and associated Land Use Change impacts.
 Certificates are issued for transactions and companies that meet general ESG criteria and who are committed to an overall climate impact reduction plan aligned with Carbon Offset Certification values.

 We are committed to equal opportunities and are supportive of the LQBTQ+ community.
 As we grow, we will apply selection criteria for staff recruitment and suppliers to ensure that we are representative of the diversity of the industry community and that we are fair and equitable.